Skip to main content

 §HOPR Metrics Collection

-This wrapper merely simplifies the 3 basic Metric Types:
+This wrapper simplifies the 3 basic Metric Types:

 The above three types are wrapped using the following structs: